shourya01/shourya01.github.io/index.md

 **Presented at the Fifth Indian Control Conference, IIT Delhi, 2019**

-This paper deals with networked control system wherein the system evolution is noisy.
+This paper deals with networked control systems wherein the system evolution is noisy.
-Furthermore, in the considered system, state measurements are made by a sensor and control action is apploed by a controller.
-However, the sesnor and the controller are not co-located, and must instead communicate over an unreliable communication channel.
+Furthermore, in the considered system, state measurements are made by a sensor and control action is applied by a controller.
+However, the sensor and the controller are not co-located, and must instead communicate over an unreliable communication channel.

 In this specific setting, we consider a system whose evolution is linear with additive noise.
-Furthermore, we model the channel as a **Markov channel**, which is a class of channels broad enough to cover practical channels with packet-based communications wherein packet losses are possible.
-Assuming that the system is stabilizable in closed-loop, we propose a transmission algorithm which ensures that the stabilization of the channel also takes place over said channel.
+Furthermore, we model the channel as a **Markov channel**, which is a class of channels broad enough to cover practical channels with packet-based communications, wherein packet losses are possible.
+Assuming that the system is stabilizable in closed-loop, we propose a transmission policy which ensures that the stabilization of the system also takes place over said channel.
 We provide a theoretical proof to demonstrate the same.

 Furthermore, we carry out a transmission fraction analysis, which demonstrates that our algorithm leads to a judicious use of channel resources.
-Simulations carried out in MATLAB to validate the theoretical results are also presented.
+Simulations carried out in MATLAB to validate the theoretical result, are also presented.

 ### Numerical Solution for a System of Fractional Differential Equations with Applications in Fluid Dynamics and Chemical Engineering ([Link](https://www.degruyter.com/view/j/ijcre.2017.15.issue-5/ijcre-2017-0093/ijcre-2017-0093.xml))